Wednesday, November 20, 2024

 • NC NAACP statements regarding stipends, honorarium, staff salaries, employment contracts, contractors, and consultants

-Rev. Barber, instead of resigning as previously indicated, remained in office to support Dr. Spearman in allegedly preventing Rev. Gatewood from a*suming office.
+Rev. Barber, instead of resigning as previously indicated, remained in office to support Dr. Spearman in allegedly preventing Rev. Gatewood from assuming office.
 This decision led to the hiring of Dawson, who was allegedly recruited to promote a corrupt narrative.

 Rev. Barber’s actions were perceived as an attempt to prevent Rev. Gatewood from receiving a fair, impartial, expeditious, and transparent investigation, with sources suggesting that he sought to ensure a one-sided outcome without evidence to support Childs‘ allegations.